-CIEG-500.
+CIEG-474.
 Special Topics in Structural Eng.
 3 credits.
-Presentation of material not normally available in regular structural engineering course offerings or offering of new courses on a trial basis.
-Content determined by faculty member in consultation with the Department Chair.
+Presentation of material is not normally available in regular structural engineering course offerings of new courses on a trial basis.
+Content determined by a faculty member in consultation with the Department Chair.
 Prereq.: CIEG-314.

-CIEG-208 Intro to Structural Protection Systems.
-3 credits (Undergraduate course).
-An introductory course about the application of emerging technologies for the protection of civil engineering structures and basic concepts for analysis and design.
+CIEG-476 Intro to Structural Protection Systems.
+3 credits.
+An introductory course about applying emerging technologies for protecting civil engineering structures and basic concepts for analysis and design.
 Prereq.: CIEG-314.

-CIEG-555 Structures Project Research.
+CIEG-472 Structures Project Research.
 3 credits.
 An investigation conducted independently by a student and guided by the instructor that makes an original and creative contribution to the structural engineering discipline.
 CIEG-314.